 Article Corrections & Ongoing Updates

 If we discover a correction needs to be made, it is always clearly labelled within an article.
 Sometimes we slightly update a headline or adjust something we may have made an error with.
-If this occurs, we outline corrections within the article.
+If this occurs, we outline corrections within the article and include the date of the correction.

-If anyone wishes to see a correction on any particular article, they can email us at firstname.lastname@example.org.
+If you wish to see a correction on any particular article, you can email us at email@example.com.
 Our team will carefully review any potential objective inaccuracies prior to making changes to a published story.

 News Tips & Submissions